nithishdivakar/emacs-docker/README.md

 # emacs-docker
 Emacs with org mode and evil mode inside a docker container

-To use, ensure docker is installed correctly and then simply do `make`.
+To use, ensure docker is installed correctly and then simply run `make`

 # evil mode is from [https://github.com/emacs-evil/evil]